GLOBAL MARKETS-Stocks slip as Treasuries graze 5%, Middle East war rages

 The dollar index =USD, which measures the U.S. currency against six others, was flat on the day, while the Japanese yen JPY=EBS, another traditional safe haven, was mired near one-year lows at 149.82 per dollar.

-Gold XAU= was up 0.24% at $1,952 an ounce, near two-month highs.
-Nervousness about the situation in the Middle East has pushed gold up by 8% in the two weeks since Palestinian militant group Hamas' lethal rampage in Israel.
+Gold XAU=was up 0.14% at $1,950.50 an ounce, near two-month highs.
+Nervousness about the situation in the Middle East has pushed gold up by 8% in the two weeks since Palestinian militant group Hamas' rampage in Israel.
 GOL/

 U.S. President Joe Biden pledged to help Israel and the Palestinians during a lightning visit on Wednesday.